lechien73/ytta/README.md

 This will process the videos and write the text of the transcript to a file called `ts_[YouTube Video ID].txt`

 You can also call YTTA with the `-l` switch and supply a YouTube link as an argument, if you just want to get the transcript text for one video.
+Again, short and long format YouTube URLs are accepted.

 So, `python3 ytta.py -l https://www.youtube.com/watch?v=uFZn6W3bokM` would retrieve the transcript of just this one video and write it to a file called: `ts_uFZn6W3bokM.txt`